 4.1 Activities within Areas Subject to Protection under the Wetlands Bylaw.
 The general performance standards for Banks, Land Under Water Bodies, Bordering Land Subject to Flooding, Isolated Land Subject to Flooding and Riverfront Area shall be as stated in 310 CMR 10.00 as amended.
-The general performance standards for Bordering Vegetated Wetland (BVW) shall be as stated in 310 CMR 10.55 as amended except where an alteration of BVW is proposed.
-The Commission will consider projects requiring the permanent alteration of up to five thousand (5,000) square feet of BVW as permitted by 310 CMR 10.55(4)(b) as amended only if the applicant demonstrates: 1) no practical alternative is available; 2) project scope and design minimize the amount of resource area destroyed; 3) in the judgment of the Commission such work will not lead to degradation of additional BVW; and 4) replication area is provided in a ratio of 2:1 for the BVW destroyed.
+The general performance standards for projects requiring the permanent alteration of up to five thousand (5,000) square feet of BVW as permitted by 310 CMR 10.55(4)(b) as amended only if the applicant demonstrates: 1) no practical alternative is available; 2) project scope and design minimize the amount of resource area destroyed; 3) in the judgment of the Commission such work will not lead to degradation of additional BVW; and 4) replication area is provided in a ratio of 2:1 for the BVW destroyed.